DImuthuUpe/AndroidPdfViewer/README.md

 # Android PdfViewer

 __AndroidPdfViewer 1.x is available on [AndroidPdfViewerV1](https://github.com/barteksc/AndroidPdfViewerV1)
-repo, where can be developed independently.__
+repo, where can be developed independently.
+Version 1.x uses different engine for drawing document on canvas, so if you don't like 2.x version, try 1.x.__

 Library for displaying PDF documents on Android, with `animations`, `gestures`, `zoom` and `double tap` support.
 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 and higher.
 Licensed under Apache License 2.0.

-## What's new in 2.2.0?
+## What's new in 2.3.0?
-* Merge pull request by [skarempudi](https://github.com/skarempudi) which fixes SDK 23 permission problems in sample app
-* Merge pull request by skarempudi for showing info on phones without file manager
-* Add feature from 1.x - canvas is set to drawable from View#getBackground()
+* Add mechanism for providing documents from different sources - more info [here](#document-sources)
+* Update PdfiumAndroid to 1.5.0
+* Thanks to document sources and PdfiumAndroid update, in-memory documents are supported
+* Fix not working OnClickListener on PDFView
+* **com.github.barteksc.exception.FileNotFoundException** is deprecated and all usages was removed.
+All exceptions are delivered to old Configurator#onError() listener.

 ## Changes in 2.0 API
 * `Configurator#defaultPage(int)` and `PDFView#jumpTo(int)` now require page index (i.e. starting from 0)